billybrown/generator-egg/README.md

 - **Seperate Production and Development environments** - Might need to keep this general until Yeoman can be incorporated
     - Only have takana script in dev environment
     - unminified and unaggregated js/css/html in dev for easier debugging.
 In production aggregate and minify everything.

+# Contributing

+## Setup

+- Clone this repo.

+- From the directory root, install dependencies, link to node.

+`cd path/to/generator-egg`
+`npm install`
+`npm link`

+## Running

+- Start a new terminal session

+- Run the generator by name

+`yo egg`

+- Follow the prompts